duckduckgo/zeroclickinfo-goodies/README.md

 it covered), recommendations, and more!
 * It would provide a place for community-driven, static (though I don't see why we wouldn't be able to have dynamic!) responses to reside.

+### Components

+A Sage Instant Answer would consist of two parts:

+1. The Controller: the Controller would represent the *type* and *use* of the particular Instant Answer.
+The Controller determines how to read, interpret, and display the Answer Files - the `CheatSheets.pm` file, along with helper files is a prime example of a Controller.

+2. Answer Files: each Answer File represents a particular unit that is interpreted by the controller; for example, the `vim.json` cheat sheet would be an Answer File for the CheatSheets Controller.

+### Structure

+The structure of a Sage Instant Answer would not be dissimilar to the existing Instant Answer types.

+* The back-end Controller file would go under `lib/DDG/Sage/CONTROLLER.pm`
+* The front-end JavaScript files would go under `share/sage/SAGE_NAME/`
+* The Answer Files would go under `share/sage/SAGE_NAME/answers/`

+An alternative might be to have the front-end files go in another directory parallel to `answers/`, e.g., `front_end/`.

 ## The Examples